johankoi91/webtc_homework/README.md

 - `signaling-server/start-signaling.command`
 - `README.txt`

+Additionally, `dist/release/webrtc_file_sender-<version>-macos/` contains the release support files that are easier to browse directly in Finder:
+- `signaling-server/`
+- `DEPLOY_SIGNALLING_SERVER.md`

+Use that extra directory if you want to deploy the signaling server separately from the app bundle.

 The dmg contains:
 - `webrtc_file_sender.app`
 - an `Applications` shortcut for drag-install
 - a custom Finder background and icon layout for a more polished installer feel

+The dmg does **not** include the signaling server.
+The signaling server and deployment guide are provided in the extra release support directory and inside the zip bundle.

+Important prerequisites before the installed dmg app can actually run in this coursework setup:
+1. `lib/mac/` in this repository must already contain the currently built WebRTC framework used by this project.
+2. You must deploy and start the local `signaling-server` before trying to connect peers.

 The generated `.dmg` uses a styled Finder window and drag-to-Applications layout.